juanjose23/juanjose23/README.md

 Software developer junior
 -------------------------

-My experience as a software developer begins with small projects in different programming languages.
-My favorite language is JAVA
+I am a university student with experience in different programming languages.

 * 🌍  I'm based in Nicaragua
 * ✉️  You can contact me at [jrios9826@gmail.com](mailto:jrios9826@gmail.com)